How to Grow a Rose

 by Mary Jasch

-Grandiflora Of medium height, this Modern Rose has three or four T-like flowers on each stem.
+Grandiflora: Of medium height, this Modern Rose has three or four T-like flowers on each stem.
 Older canes tend to get woody and form fewer buds, and may need to be pruned higher up the cane into the green to find a bud.
 “Every once in a while you hope for a hard winter to kill the canes low to the ground,” Van Pelt says of having to prune maybe two or three feet high.
 If the bush has a lot of old canes, cut one to the ground and let it send up new canes.
 See how it responds.
 Mount Shasta and Queen Elizabeth grow to eight feet.
-“You’ll want a hard winter to bring them lower to the ground.” (die-back to the ground)
+“You’ll want a hard winter to bring them lower to the ground.”

-Floribunda These shrubby roses are the most disease-resistant and shortest of the Moderns with multiple tresses of flowers on each stem.
+Floribunda: These shrubby roses are the most disease-resistant and shortest of the Moderns with multiple tresses of flowers on each stem.
 The flowers are smaller than Hybrid Ts and Grandifloras.
-A few recommended Floribundas: Cherry Parfait, Brass Band that glows on misty days (and Poulson’s Pearl, a gorgeous soft pink).
+A few recommended Floribundas: Cherry Parfait, Brass Band that glows on misty days, and Poulson’s Pearl, a gorgeous soft pink.
 September is unstable; its bicolor flowers appear in any red and white combination and Betty Prior is a black spot magnet.

-Shrub Rose A catchall for new varieties that don’t fit other classes, shrub roses require less maintenance, less fertilizer, less pruning, less spraying.
-“They tend to live on their own and keep on flowering,” Van Pelt says.
+Shrub Rose: A catchall for new varieties that don’t fit other classes, shrub roses require less maintenance, less fertilizer, less pruning, less spraying.
+“They tend to live on their own and keep on flowering,” says Van Pelt.
 Knockouts do well but Rainbow doesn’t re-bloom.
 Knockouts grow to eight feet so cut them down to eight inches every year so they grow many new canes.
 This induces more flowers because they bloom on new wood.
 Knockout grows four feet a season and is susceptible to rose rosette.
 Prune The Fairy with a hedge trimmer.
 Prune the Home Run Series ‘no spray roses’ to 12 inches and Carefree Delight to four.
 Home Run is great looking, winter hardy and disease-resistant.
 Carefree Sunshine grows like multiflora.
 The Romantica series are black spot magnets.

-Miniature This rose grows to two feet.
+Miniature: This rose grows to two feet.
 Cover plants in winter that are close to a hardscape to protect it from sun and heat.
 Hardscapes are warmer than air and remain so when the sun goes down.
 The higher temperature dessicates branches and cells.
 Cover them with evergreen boughs.
 Prune with a hedge trimmer.

-Some Special Roses Though R. spinosissum only blooms once, its small leaves and fine structure fit well in the back of a garden.
+Some Special Roses: Though R. spinosissum only blooms once, its small leaves and fine structure fit well in the back of a garden.
 This disease-resistant, low maintenance plant grows five feet tall.
-Deer don’t like them because its little leaves don’t cover the thorns.
+Deer don’t like it because its little leaves don’t cover the thorns.
 Canary Bird is a good forsythia substitute at eight feet tall and wide.
 Nothing touches it—neither bug nor deer.
 Rugosa species with crinkly, hairy leaves generally do fine.
 Pavement series will cover an embankment in three years.